orbitalchicken/Roadmap/Fixed.md

 	keyboard applet: when flag doesn't exist.. latam for instance fixed cinnamon-settings-daemon crashing with some NVIDIA cards two-edge scrolling regression
+	libgtkmm-2.4-1c2a is missing post-install, causing invisible menu options in VMware and custom themes.

 MATE Edition
 ------------